igorbenav/fastcrud/docs/advanced/crud.md

     ...
 ]

-# Initialize your FastCRUD instance for TaskModel
+# Initialize your FastCRUD instance for Task
-task_crud = FastCRUD(TaskModel)
+task_crud = FastCRUD(Task)

 # Fetch tasks with joined user details
 tasks = await task_crud.get_multi_joined(
     db=session,
-    schema_to_select=TaskSchema,
+    schema_to_select=ReadTaskSchema,
     offset=0,
     limit=10,
     joins_config=joins_config,
 )
 ```

-In this example, `owner_alias` and `assigned_user_alias` are created from `UserModel` to distinguish between the task's owner and the assigned user within the task management system.
+In this example, `owner_alias` and `assigned_user_alias` are created from `User` to distinguish between the task's owner and the assigned user within the task management system.
 By using aliases, you can join the same model multiple times for different purposes in your queries, enhancing expressiveness and eliminating ambiguity.

 ### Many-to-Many Relationships with `get_multi_joined`